How to Write a Precis: Definition, Guide, & Examples

 📝 Precis Format Types

-Now you know what a prĂ©cis is, but that’s not all of it.
+Now, you know what a prĂ©cis is, but that’s not all of it.
 There are also different formats of prĂ©cis writing: critical, rhetorical, research, and literary.
-In this section, we will examine their features and structure.
+In this section, we will examine their components and structure.

 The picture shows the 4 types of précis formats.